johnnycashpersonal/juck-stack/docs/HOWTO-assembler.md

 mixed case, replacing them by the upper-case spelling required by phase 2 of the assembler.

+* The combined `asmgo` script runs each step, regardless of whether the prior step succeeded or failed.
+It would be better if each `main` function returned an indication of whether that step was successful, with no errors, or whether some error (e.g., a syntax error in the assembly language input) was detected.
+The `asmgo` script would then run only until it _either_ finished all the steps _or_ received notification that some step had failed.

 None of these are required, but you may wish to at least think about how you would implement them.